Raleigh-Durham International Airport Terminal 2, United States of America

 The first phase of the new terminal (new north concourse and processor building) and features 19 gates, and 24 shops and restaurants.
 Two ticketing islands and a federal inspection area were also built in the first phase.

-Other features of the new terminal facilities will include ten security checkpoint lanes (17,000ft² area), a fully automated baggage screening system, five baggage carousels and a Federal Inspection Services (FIS) area for international travellers (four times larger than the current one with 16 stations).
+Other features of the new terminal include ten security checkpoint lanes (17,000ft² area), a fully automated baggage screening system, five baggage carousels and a Federal Inspection Services (FIS) area for international travellers (four times larger than the current one with 16 stations).

 Architecture and contractors